rust-lang/log/README.md

 ## Structured logging

-If you enable the `kv_unstable` feature, you can associate structured data with your log records:
+If you enable the `kv` feature, you can associate structured data with your log records:

 ```rust
 use log::{info, trace, warn};